 OneNote’ ink to text is one of its most impressive feature, and although I don’t use it a lot, it was a welcome improvement when it was introduced to the App version last summer.

 In addition to converting ink to text rather flawlessly, OneNote UWP manages to differentiate font sizes and colors, and keeps the portion of text highlighted.

-Oddly, whereas the handwritten text can be converted instantly, it takes some time to be able to search for ink.
-Actually, you need to be online, and it may takes no less than 5 minutes to go back and forth to OneDrive before you can search for your ink.
+Oddly, whereas handwritten text can be converted instantly, it takes some time to be able to search for ink.
+Actually, you need to be online, and it can take no less than 5 minutes before you can search for your ink.

 The opposite is not true nevertheless, meaning any handwritten text in OneNote desktop is searchable in OneNote UWP :

 This indicates clearly that OneNote UWP’ ink format is not fully compatible with the desktop version… (or retro-compatible, since the desktop version is older).

 One last detail : OneNote UWP highlights the first result in grey, and the subsequent in yellow :

 Sometimes also, the search if shown differently (as a selection in a resizable box) :

 As a conclusion, I would not dare to use the same wording than Microsoft, which says that “OneNote for Windows 10…dramatically improved ink-to-text option”, but it’s great to have this feature finally available in OneNote UWP.

 And although it behaves distinctly in OneNote desktop / UWP, and is plagued with retro-compatibility issue, you may enjoy the reliability of ink to text with no hassle if you stick to one version !